-- TLM or other resources which need to be developed to support learning - Tutors should be expected to have a plan for the next lesson for student teachers - 3.2 Using think-pair-share ask participants to identify the teaching and learning activities that may require further clarification. - For example, shower thought in social studies, concept mapping in geography, snowball technique in history. - 3.3 Ask participants to discuss how they can guide student teachers to use these activities to teach the Common Core Curriculum and also how they can observe and use them during their STS. - 3.4 Ask participants to discuss how they can integrate GESI responsiveness, ICT and 21st C skills in the teaching and learning of their various lessons.
+- other external reference material: literature, on web, Utube, physical resources, power point; how they should be used.
+Consideration needs to be given to local availability - guidance on any power point presentations, TLM or other resources which need to be developed to support learning - Tutors should be expected to have a plan for the next lesson for student teachers

+- may require further clarification. - For example, shower thought in social studies, concept mapping in geography, snowball technique in history. - 3.3 Discuss how you can guide student teachers to use the activities to teach the Common Core Curriculum and how they can observe and use them during their STS. - 3.4 Discuss how you can integrate GESI responsiveness, ICT and 21st C skills in the teaching and learning of your lesson.